hdShang/arxiv-daily/docs/cs-RO/2025-06-06/papers/250606570v2-from-perception-logs-to-failure-modes-language-driven-semantic-clust.md

 ---
 layout: default
-title: From Perception Logs to Failure Modes: Language-Driven Semantic Clustering of Failures for Robot Safety
+title: "From Perception Logs to Failure Modes: Language-Driven Semantic Clustering of Failures for Robot Safety"
 ---

 # From Perception Logs to Failure Modes: Language-Driven Semantic Clustering of Failures for Robot Safety